Former Democratic campaign worker settles harassment suit

 The remainder will go to attorneys’ fees and the Time’s Up Legal Defense Fund to support women reporting workplace sexual harassment.

-The lawsuit Hampton filed in March 2018 alleged that she was hindered from advancing in the speaker’s organization after reporting a top Madigan lieutenant, Kevin Quinn, of sexual harassment.
+The lawsuit Hampton filed in March 2018 alleged that she was hindered from advancing in the speaker’s organization after alleging sexual harassment by a top Madigan lieutenant, Kevin Quinn.

 Hampton said in a statement that she is relieved to move forward with her life.